Saturday May 13th & Sunday 14th, 2017

 The 2016 edition of the annual PowellsWood Storytelling Festival comes July 22nd and 23rd next year.
 Save the dates!
 More details to come soon.

-Labelled cut stems will also be on display in the Garden Room for the enjoyment of those unable to walk the trail to the special collection or those whose schedule does not permit them to join a tour.
+Labelled cut stems will also be on display in the Garden Room for the enjoyment of those unable to walk throughout the garden.
+A selection of hardy fuchsias will also be available for sale as supplies last.

-In addition to tours and cut flower displays, Fuchsia Days also includes resources for the home gardener, including information on designing with fuchsias, fuchsia care and planting, and where to purchase fuchsias locally.
+In addition to cut flower displays, Fuchsia Days also includes resources for the home gardener, including information on designing with fuchsias, fuchsia care and planting, and where to purchase fuchsias locally.

-PowellsWood Garden will be open during Fuchsia Days from 9:30 am to 3:00.
+PowellsWood Garden will be open during Fuchsia Days from 10:00 am to 3:00.
+Normal admissions rates apply.

 New garden spaces make it possible for PowellsWood to expand offerings at their annual Mother’s Day weekend event.
 Hours are 10:00 – 5:00 both Saturday May 9th and Sunday May 10th.
 Entrance is $5.00, free for children under 12.

 Visitors are requested to take the shuttle from Sacajawea Park, just east of the garden, at 1401 S. Dash Point Road.

 On-site parking is limited to handicapped vehicle parking only; please no parking in the neighborhood.

 Looking for a beautiful place to hold your holiday party?
 We are currently taking reservations for the Garden Room at PowellsWood for holiday gatherings.

 Set in the midst of the three-acre garden at PowellsWood, the Garden Room provides a quiet and scenic retreat for your business or social gathering.